ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     </RulePackage>
     ```

     You can copy and modify our code to suit your organization's needs.
-Recall from the previous section that our SampleDataStore schema defined three fields as searchable for EDM.
-This file includes those three fields, represented as ExactMatch items.
+Recall from the previous section that our SampleDataStore schema defined three fields as searchable for EDM: `firstname`, `creditcard`, and `ssn`.
+This file includes two of those three fields, represented as `ExactMatch` items.

     To learn more about .xml files like this, see [Sample XML of a rule package](create-a-custom-sensitive-information-type-in-scc-powershell.md#sample-xml-of-a-rule-package).